Leadership: Texas Hold 'Em Style

 General Paper Instructions

-At a minimum, it is expected that the students will produce an academically sound and properly formatted work (APA format is strongly encouraged).
+At a minimum, it is expected that the students will produce an academically sound and properly formatted work (APA format is required).
 All work is evaluated on exposition as well as composition.
 Superior work will incorporate independent research as well as assigned and supplemental readings.

 Evaluation